harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 ### Issue 3: Button stuck on "Updating..."
 **Cause**: Waiting for async operations to complete
-**Solution**: IMPLEMENTED - Fire and forget approach with hardcoded timeouts
+**Solution**: UPDATED - Now properly waits for response and shows actual errors

 ### Issue 4: User already logged in
 **Cause**: Supabase creates session from reset code